Tinkerforge/generators/uc/beta/README_EN.txt

     - There is no IP connection.
 Instead a HAL (Hardware Abstraction Layer) is required.
       The HAL wraps the platform specific SPI communication details.
-The bindings already contain HALs for the Raspberry Pi and Arduino Boards with an AVR or ESP32.
+The bindings already contain HALs for the Raspberry Pi and Arduino Boards.
 For other platforms, a custom HAL must be implemented (see below)

     - The _create function of a bricklet requires passing a pointer to an (initialized) HAL